cosmikwolf/afx-01a/README.md

 VARIOUS NOTES ABOUT THE PROJECT:

-sequencer notes
 Objective
   To create a device which will allow one to compose music on the fly without a computer, intended to sequence synthesizers in a live or studio setting.

-Simple Sample player
+- Simple Sample player
    - ability to play simple instruments to simulate synth sequences
   - sine, square, triangle synth with low pass, band pass and high pass filter.
   - envelope generator for filter and amp
   - sample synth can replace waveforms

-Step Sequencer
+- Step Sequencer
 	- 256 step sequences possible (16 pages of 16)
 	- Each step has 2 parameters
 	- Note + modulation